AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

 ~~~~~~~~~~

 Many of the Ada language defined attributes are in |SPARK| but there
-are exclusions for instance X'Access, as access types are not
-supported.
+are exclusions.
 For a full list of attributes supported by |SPARK| see
 :ref:`language_defined_attributes`.

 A |SPARK| implementation is permitted to support other attributes
 which are not Ada or |SPARK| language defined attributes and these
 should be documented in the User Guide for the tool.

+.. centered:: **Legality Rules**

+.. _tu-attributed-01:

+1. The prefix of a '*Access* ``attribute_reference`` shall be a constant
+   without variable input.
+[This ensures that information flows through such
+   access values only depend on assignments to the access objects, not
+   assignments to the accessed objects.
+See :ref:`object-declarations`.]

+.. _etu-attributes:

 User-Defined References
 ~~~~~~~~~~~~~~~~~~~~~~~